szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 Another major difference is that Pachyderm is designed to serve models, both for development and production.
 DVC isn't a model serving service.

+There are some minor differences, too.
+Pachyderm uses json for pipeline definitions; DVC uses yaml.
+Pachyderm has you create a separate pipeline file for each step, wherease DVC has you create DAGs, a little more like Airflow (but simpler).
+But these differences are what one of my former coworkers would refer to as "implementation details".

+## todo: could write a whole paragraph about having a whole DAG, vs. a single pipeline step, per file

 ##todo if time allows, look at CML

 ##todo: Some intro here about what else dvc can do that Pachyderm doesn't do as easily:
+- visualize the structure of a dag with ascii art (this is really cute)
 - compare model metrics among experiments, e.g `dvc metrics diff`

 This is a feature I would've love to have in Pachyderm, but it doesn't exist.